TONAL ANATOMY 101

 One great collective oversight of music theorists is that they acknowledge this recursive feeling in the powers of 2 - they call it “octave equivalence” - but they fail to recognize that this exact same phenomenon of “equivalence” is shared by other harmonics!

-Indeed, the powers of 3 evoke a gradually diminishing “3-feeling” in exactly the same way as the powers of 2.
+We should recognize that ALL of the powers of 3 evoke a gradually diminishing “3-feeling” in exactly the same way as the powers of 2.

 So yes.
 There is such a thing as “octave equivalence,” but there is also a 3-equivalence and a 5-equivalence and a 7-equivalence.

-Each of these prime-identities generates a sub-series which is identical to that generated by the tonic.
+Then, each of these prime-identities generates a sub-series which is identical to that generated by the tonic.

-And each harmonic within each sub-series generates its own identical sub-series, and so on, ad infinitum.
+Then, each harmonic within each sub-series generates its own identical sub-series, and so on, ad infinitum.

-Every harmonic within the series has an inherent degree of harmonic strength.
 Naturally, the tonic is the strongest harmonic in the series.
 From there, the harmonics generally weaken in strength as their number approaches infinity.
-“Generally,” however, is the operative word here.
-By no means does the harmonic strength strictly decrease as harmonic number increases.
+“Generally" is the operative word here.
+By no means does harmonic strength strictly decrease as harmonic number increases.
 The 4th harmonic is stronger than the 3rd harmonic.
 The 12th is stronger than the 7th!
 Harmonic strength seems, at first glance, to vary quite irregularly from harmonic to harmonic.

+So the big question: is there a logical pattern to the distribution of harmonic strength throughout the series?
 Yes!
 And this is where our harmonic tree becomes useful.
 Harmonic strength correlates precisely with the acoustical hierarchy which we have mapped out in the harmonic tree!

 The 4th harmonic is stronger than the 3rd, because it is structurally closer to the tonic.
 The 4 does not introduce a new prime-identity; rather, it is a deepening of the strong 2-identity.
 By contrast, the 3 introduces an entirely new structural domain.
 So although 3 is lower in number than the 4, it still represents a greater structural departure.